mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 The TDM Scheduling process checks the **End Date** of the task's scheduling parameters.
 If the End Date is earlier than the current date, the process cleans the task's  **Scheduled Execution parameters** and skips the task execution.

+## Who Can Execute a Task?

+The following users can execute a TDM task:

+- **Admin users**
+- **Environment owners** of the task's environment:
+  - **Extract tasks**: the environment owner of the source environment
+  - **Load tasks**: the environment owner of the target environment
+- **Testers**:
+  - The task's creator
+  - Other testers:  that are related to the same role of the task's creator:
+    - **Load tasks**: testers that are related to the same role of the target environment as  the task's creator.
+    - **Extract tasks**: testers that are related to the same role of the source environment as  the task's creator.

 ## Task Execution Order

 A TDM task can include multiple LUs with a flat or hierarchical structure and post execution processes.